Mechanical Systems Design and Operation

-Study of water conveyance within residential construction, with emphasis on the selection and application of tools and materials appropriate for code approved system installation and operation.
+Study of fluid and gas conveyance within residential construction, with emphasis on the selection and application of tools and materials appropriate for code approved system installation and operation.
 Additional topics include the study of dynamic and static forces impacting fluid transfer, introductory plan and specification development, and basic material and cost estimating.
-(Formerly PLH 111) 5 Credits (3 Lecture - 6 Lab)
+(Formerly PLH112).
+4 Credits (2 Lecture - 6 Lab)

 Mechanical Systems II

 Advanced pipefitting, fluid mechanics, and thermodynamics as they apply to fluid conveyance within commercial, institutional, and industrial applications.
 Emphasis on the selection and application of tools and materials appropriate for code-approved system installation and operation.
 Additional topics include fluid transfer mechanics, thermodynamic principles, ADA compliance, advanced plan and specification development, and material with cost estimating.
-(Formerly PLH 121) 5 Credits (3 Lecture - 6 Lab) Prerequisite(s): PLH112 or PLH111.
+5 Credits (3 Lecture - 6 Lab) Prerequisite(s): PLH112 or PLH113.
+Spring Only.

 Mechanical Systems Lab Practices

 Application of mechanical system concepts through on- and off-campus mechanical system construction projects.
-Students advance their trade experience and knowledge with real-life, practical, hands-on rigors.
+Advancement of trade experience and knowledge with real-life, practical, hands-on rigors.
 Course work includes continued study of plan reading and drawing, material and equipment selection and specification, system layout and installation, appliance start-up and operation, and utility maintenance and service performance.
 Actual job and material cost estimating is essential.
 Field trips to industry and product vendor demonstrations may be included.
-3 Credits (0 Lecture - 9 Lab) Prerequisite(s): PLH112.
+3 Credits (0 Lecture - 9 Lab) Prerequisite(s): PLH112 or PLH113.

 Fundamentals of Heating Systems